keu/docs/software/cli-reference.md

 ---
 sidebar_label: 'CLI Reference Guide'
-title: 'Astronomer CLI Reference Guide'
+title: 'Astronomer Software CLI Reference Guide'
 id: cli-reference
-description: A list of every command and setting in the Astronomer CLI.
+description: A list of every command and setting in the Astronomer Software CLI.
 ---

 ## Overview

 Astronomer's [open source CLI](https://github.com/astronomer/astro-cli) is the easiest way to run Apache Airflow on your local machine.
 From the CLI, you can create a local Apache Airflow instance with a dedicated Webserver, Scheduler and Postgres Database.
-If you're an Astronomer customer, you can use the Astronomer CLI to create and manage users, Workspaces, Airflow Deployments, service accounts, and more.
+If you're an Astronomer customer, you can use the Astronomer Software CLI to create and manage users, Workspaces, Airflow Deployments, service accounts, and more.

-This document contains information about all commands and settings available in the Astronomer CLI, including examples and flags.
+This document contains information about all commands and settings available in the Astronomer Software CLI, including examples and flags.
 It does not contain detailed guidelines on each command, but each section provides resources for additional information in a **Related documentation** section if it's available.

 ## Installation

-There are two ways to install any version of the Astronomer CLI:
+There are two ways to install any version of the Astronomer Software CLI:

 - [Homebrew](https://brew.sh/)
 - cURL

-For a detailed changelog of all Astronomer CLI versions, see [GitHub Releases](https://github.com/astronomer/astro-cli/releases).
+For a detailed changelog of all Astronomer Software CLI versions, see [GitHub Releases](https://github.com/astronomer/astro-cli/releases).

 > **Note:** Both methods only work for Unix (Linux+Mac) based systems.
 If you're running on Windows 10, follow [this guide](cli-install-windows-10.md) to get set up with Docker for WSL.

 ### Prerequisites

-The Astronomer CLI installation process requires [Docker](https://www.docker.com/) (v18.09 or higher).
+The Astronomer Software CLI installation process requires [Docker](https://www.docker.com/) (v18.09 or higher).

 ### Install with Homebrew